Geography of Botswana

 Botswana is a landlocked country located in Southern Africa, north of South Africa.
-Botswana occupies an area of 581730 km2, of which 566730 km2 are land.
+Botswana occupies an area of 581730 km2.
 Botswana has land boundaries of combined length 4347.15 km, of which the constituent boundaries are shared with Namibia, for 1544 km; South Africa 1969 km; Zimbabwe, 834 km and Zambia, 0.15 km.
 Much of the population of Botswana is concentrated in the eastern part of the country.

 Sunshine totals are high all year round although winter is the sunniest period.
 The whole country is windy and dusty during the dry season.